Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Introduction

-To bridge this gap, we propose an explainable-AI (XAI)-based fidelity metric that \textit{quantifies the differences in the decisive features influencing the SUT’s outputs} for a given pair of real and synthetic data.
-Specifically, we first formalize a new SUT-specific fidelity metric, termed Decisive Feature Fidelity (DFF), which extends the fidelity spectrum defined in \cite{chengInstanceLevelSafetyAwareFidelity2024}. \revnote{Addresses Jeroen p.1 line 54: DFF is expanded on first use in body text; title uses full form ``Decisive-Feature'' without abbreviation.} Unlike the LF-fidelity in \cite{chengInstanceLevelSafetyAwareFidelity2024}, which compares all extracted features, DFF uses recent XAI methods to estimate and compare only the (subset of) features that truly influence the SUT’s output. \revnote{Addresses Jeroen p.1 lines 56--57: changed ``advanced'' to ``recent'' and ``identify'' to ``estimate'' for precision.} We then design practical estimators based on counterfactual explanations to quantify DFF and use these estimates as feedback signals to \textit{recalibrate} the synthetic data generator, thereby improving fidelity.

-In our experiments we instantiate $G$ with a diffusion-based generator, but the proposed calibration objective is general and applies equally to reconfigurable simulators such as CARLA or PreScan. \revnote{Addresses Jeroen p.1: moved generator footnote to main text and clarified generality.} To validate our approach, we conduct experiments on 2126 matched KITTI--VirtualKITTI2 pairs across three SUTs (steering, YOLOP drivable-area, and YOLOP lane-line), demonstrating the utility of DFF for both assessment and calibration. \revnote{Addresses Mohsen p.2: Removed detailed experimental conclusions from Intro; these are now reserved for the Discussion/Conclusion.}

-In summary, the main contributions include: \revnote{Addresses Mohsen p.2 line 67: retained bullet-point format for contributions as recommended.}

-\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{A new SUT-specific fidelity metric}: We formalize DFF, a metric that measures mechanism parity.
+In summary, the main contributions include: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item \textbf{A new SUT-specific fidelity metric}: We formalize DFF, a metric that measures mechanism parity.
 We contrast it with existing metrics, arguing that focusing on the \emph{decisive-feature subspace} is more meaningful than comparing raw inputs (IV), entire latent spaces (LF), or just final outputs (OV) of the SUT. \item \textbf{An XAI-based DFF estimator}: We develop a practical estimator, using XAI methods such as counterfactual explainers (CF-XAI).
 The decisive maps for real and synthetic inputs are computed independently and then compared within this subspace. \item \textbf{A DFF-guided calibration objective}: We formulate an optimization objective that utilizes DFF estimates as feedback signals to fine-tune the synthetic data generator.
 Validation on a held-out split demonstrates that this approach improves decisive-feature and input-level fidelity.
-Crucially, it preserves behavioral (OV) fidelity, ensuring that the SUT's task performance does not degrade beyond a strictly defined tolerance (a pre-declared non-inferiority margin). \end{itemize} \revnote{Addresses Mohsen p.2 lines 68--71: clarified contribution statements with concrete details (non-inferiority margin, held-out validation).}
+Crucially, it preserves behavioral (OV) fidelity, ensuring that the SUT's task performance does not degrade beyond a strictly defined tolerance (a pre-declared non-inferiority margin). \end{itemize}